 - how much of the medicine passes to your baby through your breast milk

-- whether you are taking other medications which may lead to possible complications
+- whether you are taking other medicines which may lead to complications

 Breastfeeding when you're sick